asantra/ProjectGeant4/README.md

 # Change the particles and its parameters.
 1. Emission of Cherenkov light depends on the particle velocity.
 The cone angle of Cherenkov light emission also depends on particle velocity.
-2. There is a threshold velocity after which Cherenkov light
+2. There is a threshold velocity after which Cherenkov light is emitted: if the particle does not cross that threshold, then there is no Cherenkov light.
+The threshold depends on particle type and the Cherenkov medium.
+In this project, we are using _Silica gel as the Cherenkov medium_.
 3. If we use different particle type and particle energy, then the detected Cherenkov light should be different too.
 This is why many particle physics experiments use the Cherenkov detectors to identify the particle.
 4. To change the momentum of the particle, please go inside the `run.mac` file in the top level directory of the repository (in this example: `ProjectGeant4`).
 5. You will see lines: